vtnerd/monero-lws/docs/zmq.md

     with their new height and block hash.
   * `msgpack-minimal-scanned:` A msgpack object of a list of user primary addresses with their new height and block hash.
+  * `json-full-spend_hook': A JSON object of a webhook spend event that has recently triggerd (identical output as webhook).
+  * `msgpack-full-spend_hook`: A msgpack object of a single new account creation that has recently triggered (identical output as webhook).

 ### `json-full-payment_hook`/`msgpack-full-payment_hook`